madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 One sentence summary: take an addtional fee from trades which would unpeg the dUSD-dex-price further and distribute them to those traders, who are helping to repeg dUSD to 1$

-Complete Simuation with onchain data (experts): https://onedrive.live.com/View.aspx?resid=47D5DB097F45021B!77261&wde=xlsx&wdp=3&wdinitialsession=ceb3a15a-3c99-472a-94c6-2d7cea02dad7&wdrldsc=1&wdrldc=2&wdrldr=FileOpenUserUnauthorized&authkey=!AFRX_wEq1s1wjRU
+Complete Simulation with onchain data (experts): https://onedrive.live.com/View.aspx?resid=47D5DB097F45021B!77261&wde=xlsx&wdp=3&wdinitialsession=ceb3a15a-3c99-472a-94c6-2d7cea02dad7&wdrldsc=1&wdrldc=2&wdrldr=FileOpenUserUnauthorized&authkey=!AFRX_wEq1s1wjRU

 Who has to pay fees?